Campus Services & Student Resources

 Located in the Fintel Library, the Goode-Pasfield Center for Learning and Teaching is the focal point for academic counseling and academic support on campus.
 The staff will assist you in identifying your academic strengths and weaknesses, designing an individual study program, and resolving your academic concerns.
-The Center coordinates academic advising for undeclared students, the Writing Center, the Subject Tutoring Program, the RC Success Peer Mentoring Program, and Disability Support Services.
-Dr. William Tenbrunsel, Associate Dean, directs the Center.
+The Center coordinates academic advising for undeclared students, the Writing Center, the Subject Tutoring Program, the RC Success Program, and Accessible Education Services.
+Dr. Sue Brown directs the Academic Services.
+Dr Sandee McGlaun directs the Writing Center.

 CENTER FOR COMMUNITY SERVICE

 Located in Morehead Hall (540-375-2301), the Center for Community Service is directed by Jesse Griffin.
 Weekly service opportunities include after school programs, homeless shelters, Habitat for Humanity, college garden and more.
 Break trips are offered to Central America, New Orleans, and South Carolina.
 Two plunges are offered: one to Washington, DC and one to Southwest Virginia.

 Located in Morehead Hall (540-375- 2300), the Chaplain's Office, led by Rev. Paul Henrickson, Dean of the Chapel, offers many services and programs including: